Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 The Chinese are gobbling up.

-The Chinese, by the way, are the biggest investors in the biggest new oil field post invasion in Iraq.
+The Chinese, by the way, are the biggest investors in the biggest new oil field post-invasion in Iraq.

 It's our blood, but the Chinese are getting the oil.

-What's what kind of deal is uh what kind of deal is that you're absolutely right that I think in uh what's going to happen with the uh five dollars uh five dollars gas uh five dollars a gallon gas is not so out of it as you might think.
+So you're absolutely right that I think what's going to happen with the $5 gas, $5 a gallon gas is not so out of it as you might think.

-Let's go to art in Donner's Grove, Illinois, the next domino to fall after California and New York.
+Let's go to Art in Donners Grove, Illinois, the next domino to fall after California and New York.

-No, we absolutely are spending our way right into grandchildren's purses.
+Well, no, we absolutely are spending our way right into grandchildren's purses.

 I just was going to topic, but you mentioned Mayor Jan Lindsay.